Pruthvi070/design-screens/README.md

 To install dependencies and start the development server:

-npm install
+1.npm install

-npm run dev
+2.npm run dev

-## Preview

 ## Preview